-the information, other than the financial statements and the auditors' report thereon, included in the management discussion and analysis document.
+• the information, other than the financial statements and the auditors' report thereon, included in the management discussion and analysis document.

 Our opinion on the financial statements does not cover the other information and we do not and will not express any form of assurance conclusion thereon.
 In connection with our audit of the financial statements, our responsibility is to read the other information identified above and, in doing so, consider whether the other information is materially inconsistent with the financial statements or our knowledge obtained in the audit and remain alert for indications that the other information appears to be materially misstated.
 We obtained the information, other than the financial statements and the auditors' report thereon, included in the management discussion and analysis document as at the date of this auditors' report.
-If, based on the work we have performed on this other information, we conclude that there is a material misstatement of this other information, we are required to report that fact in the auditors' report.
+If, based on the work we have performed on this other information, we conclude that there is a material misstatement infor ation, w ort that fact in the auditors' report. are rec d to re of nis othe